qppd/Pill-Dispenser-V3/README.md

 - **Internet Access**: Required for Firebase connectivity
 - **SIM Card**: For GSM functionality (optional)

+### Wiring Diagrams

+The wiring diagrams for the system are available in the `diagram/` directory:

+- `Wiring.fzz`: Fritzing diagram file for circuit design
+- `Wiring.png`: PNG image of the wiring diagram

 ## Software Dependencies

 ### ESP32 Arduino Dependencies